open-resources/dash_curriculum/tutorial/preface/about.md

 ***

 Shane Mattner -
 Shane is an embedded firmware engineer living in San Francisco, California.
 He's worked as a firmware, electrical, and controls engineer on various consumer and industrial products.
 Plotly and Dash have become an integral part of his engineering toolkit that makes data collection and analysis easy.
+Follow him on [Linkedin](https://www.linkedin.com/in/shane-mattner-071b7941/) and [Github](https://github.com/shanemmattner).

 ![shane_mattner](./about_files/shane_mattner.jpeg)